umkoin/umkoin/doc/README.md

 Setup
 ---------------------
 Umkoin Core is the original Umkoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Umkoin transactions, which requires a few hundred gigabytes of disk space.
-Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Umkoin transactions, which requires some free disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few minutes to several hours or more.

 To download Umkoin Core, visit [www.umkoin.org](http://www.umkoin.org/en/download.php).